 - Filing status and income: Based on the Taxpayer Relief Act of 1997, if you’re single, you’ll pay no capital gains tax on the first $250,000 you make when you sell your home.
 Married couples enjoy a $500,000 exemption.
 There are, some restrictions on this exemption.

 - Capital losses: Capital gains can be reduced by deducting the capital losses that occur when a taxable asset is sold for less than the original purchase price of the property.
 As an example, if a homeowner bought a house for $250,000 and sold the house five years later for $200,000, then there is a capital loss of $50,000.

 - Length of time of ownership: Generally, you must have owned and used the home as your main residence and lived in the property for at least 24 months during the previous five years leading up to the date of sale.

 - The 24 months do not need to be continuous or in a single block of time.

 - Only one spouse has to meet the ownership requirement.

 To mitigate tax consequences, you should consider if you meet the requirements of the exclusion, including if you pass both the "ownership" and "use" tests before you sell your home.
 If you currently do not pass one or both of the tests, you may want to consider delaying the sale of your home until you do.
-For additional information, see IRS Tax Publication 523, "Selling Your Home," to determine the maximum dollar limit you can exclude and for additional rules, explanations, examples and worksheets.
+For additional information, you may want to reference IRS Tax Publication 523, "Does your home sale qualify for the exclusion of gain" to determine the maximum dollar limit you can exclude and for additional rules, explanations, examples and worksheets.